egrajeda/phant/README.md

     > 4 + 4

 You can use Phant to debug tiny pieces of code.
+Note that you can write multi-line statements and step through code with phant;

+To start Phant, run:

+    php phant.php

+    php phant.php -c

+The -c will run phant in colorized mode.
+You may also want to add this to your path so that it can be run with a simpler command.